-EDITING FAQs(Scroll down for GHOSTWRITING, COACHING, WEB CONTENT and SALES LETTER FAQs)
+EDITING FAQs(Scroll down for GHOSTWRITING, COACHING, WEB CONTENT, SALES LETTER and MARKETING FAQs)

 Q: What Does an Editor Do?